Welcome

 Hadley Hill, LPC

-Co-Founder, Managing Director, Mental Health Counselor
+Co-Founder, Program Director, Mental Health Counselor

 hadley@unbroken.org

-∙ Licensed Professional Counselor
+∙ Pennsylvania Licensed Professional Counselor

 ∙ Trained in Natural Lifemanship Trauma-Informed Equine-Assisted Psychotherapy